Finiteness theorems for matroid complexes with prescribed topology: Definitions and notation

 \item It is atomistic, i.e., every element is the join of a set of atoms. \end{enumerate} \end{definition}

-For notational purposes we declare $r(\hat{0})=-1$, so that for instance the atoms have rank equal to zero. \begin{theorem} Assigning the poset $\LL(M)$ to each matroid $M$ induces a one-to-one correspondence between geometric lattices and simple matroids. \end{theorem}
+For notational purposes we declare $r(\hat{0})=-1$, so that for instance the atoms have rank equal to zero.
+Assigning the poset $\LL(M)$ to each matroid $M$ induces a one-to-one correspondence between geometric lattices and simple matroids \cite[Theorem 1.7.5]{Oxley-book}.

-Every poset $\PP$ gives a simplicial complex $\OO(\PP)$, called the order complex of $\PP$, in the following way: Its elements are the elements of $\PP$ and the faces are the chains ordered by inclusion.
+Every poset $\PP$ gives a simplicial complex $\OO(\PP)$, called the order complex of $\PP$, in the following way: Its elements are the elements of $\PP\backslash\{\hat{0},\hat{1}\}$ and the faces are the chains ordered by inclusion.
+In a graded poset $\PP$ of rank $r$ all maximal chains in $\PP\backslash\{\hat{0},\hat{1}\}$ have length $r-1$, hence the $\OO(\PP)$ has dimension $r-2$.
 As mentioned before, the order complex of a geometric lattice $L$ is shellable.
-We close this section by providing a description of $\tilde\chi(\OO(L))$ following \cite{bjorner}.
+We close this section by providing a description of $|\tilde\chi(\OO(L))|$ following \cite{bjorner}.

 Let $m$ be the number of atoms in $L$ and choose an arbitrary bijection between atoms and $[m]$ so we can label atoms with positive integers.
 Let $E(L)$ be the set of edges of the Haase diagram.
 Define a labelling $\lambda: E(L)\longrightarrow \mathbb{Z}$ as follows: if $x\succdot y$ then $\lambda(y,x)$ equals the smallest atom $a$ such that $a\preceq x$ but $a\not\preceq y$.
 A \emph{descending chain} is a chain $\hat{0}=x_0\precdot x_1\precdot\cdots\precdot x_r=\hat{1}$, such that $\lambda(x_{i-1},x_{i})>\lambda(x_{i},x_{i+1})$ for $1\leq i\leq r-1$.